Follow us on a culinary tour of the Dominican Republic and learn about our regional cuisines, and what they have to offer.

 Santo Domingo and San Pedro

-Another group of immigrants who settled in the southeast was "cocolos", freed slaves from the British Caribbean, and who gave San Pedro guavaberry, an alcoholic beverage, and johnnycake, which we turned into yaniqueques.
+Another group of immigrants who settled in the southeast was "cocolos," coming from the British Caribbean.
+They gave San Pedro guavaberry, an alcoholic beverage, and johnnycake, which we turned into yaniqueques.

 The southwestern cuisine bears the imprint of our African ancestors.